newrelic/entity-definitions/docs/candidate_relationships.md

 To create a new candidate relationship, follow these steps:

 1. Create a `<candidate-type>.yml` file under the `relationships/candidates` directory.
+   1. In this directory, you'll find all existing candidates, so it's also an excellent source of inspiration for crafting new ones.
 2. Using the current definition of `AWSSQSQUEUE` as an example, the `candidate-type` should match the filename (`AWSSQSQUEUE.yml`) and the category, which is `AWSSQSQUEUE`.